Sinus & Nasal Disorders

 The wall between your nasal passages is called the septum.
 When it is displaced to one side rather than centered, it is referred to as a deviated septum.
 When one nasal passage is narrowed, it can make it difficult to breathe.
 You can also be prone to nose bleeds.

-When treatments, such as decongestants or antihistamines don’t alleviate your symptoms, you will likely need surgery.
+When treatments, such as decongestants or antihistamines don’t relieve nasal obstruction, you may need surgery.
 Surgical repair of a deviated septum is called septoplasty.

-Although your septum is repositioned to correct this problem, it won’t cure any issues with sinusitis caused by allergies.
+Although your septum is repositioned to correct this problem, it won’t cure other issues with sinuses or allergies.

 Sometimes, septoplasty also involves rhinoplasty, which reshapes the bone and cartilage of the nose.